Podcast episode

 Themes

-Astral Gods, Cosmic Ascent, daimones, Divinisation, Late Platonism, Metaphysics, Oracles, Philosophy, Plotinus, Porphyry, Possession, Salvation, Theurgy
+Astral Religion, Cosmic Ascent, daimones, Divinisation, Late Platonism, Metaphysics, Oracles, Philosophy, Plotinus, Porphyry, Possession, Salvation, Theurgy

 Thomas Kiefer